-Our system uses three cognitive models as components to learn concepts and categorize examples.
-Similarity-based retrieval is used to find similar examples across conceptual boundaries.
-Analogical comparison is used to compare examples and generate classification hypotheses.
-Finally, analogical generalization is used to generalize examples.
-We use the Structure Mapping Engine (SME) (Falkenhainer et al, 1989) to model analogical matching, MAC/FAC (Forbus et al, 1995) to model retrieval, and SEQL (Keuhne et al, 2000) to model analogical generalization.
+Our system uses three cognitive models as components to learn concepts and categorize examples: (1) similarity-based retrieval is used to find similar examples across conceptual boundaries; (2) analogical comparison is used to compare examples and generate classification hypotheses; and (3) analogical generalization is used to generalize examples.
+We use the Structure Mapping Engine (SME) (Falkenhainer et al, 1989) to model analogical matching, MAC/FAC (Forbus et al, 1995) to model retrieval, and SAGE (Kuehne et al, 2000) to model analogical generalization.

 SME is based on Gentner's (1983) structure-mapping theory of analogy.
-Given two relational representations, a base and a target, SME computes mappings which represent how they can be aligned.
-A mapping consists of correspondences which describe "what goes with what" in the two representations and a numerical score indicating their degree of similarity.
+Given two relational representations, a base and a target, SME computes mappings that represent how they can be aligned.
+A mapping consists of correspondences that describe, "what goes with what" in the two representations and a numerical score indicating their degree of similarity.
 SME also computes candidate inferences from the base to the target and from the target to the base.
 Candidate inferences suggest possible relations that can be transferred across representations, using the correspondences in the mapping as support.